Previous page Next page Table of contents Print Close

-The description shall be comparable with previous national researches, shall provide a differentiated picture reflecting the basic socio-demographic strata, while regarding its main characteristics (list of activities, living condition indices), it shall comply with the Eurostat time-use data recording requirements.
+The description shall be comparable with previous national researches, shall provide a differentiated picture reflecting the basic socio-demographic strata, while regarding its main characteristics (list of activities), it shall comply with the Eurostat time-use data recording requirements.

 In most of the surveys coordinated by Eurostat, data is collected from all members of the household concerning the same day, using self-completion method.
 However, during data collection in Hungary, on the day following the designated day, the interviewer fills in the time-use diary in the framework of a so-called yesterday interview about the entire daily time use on the pre-defined days of one person designated to be surveyed per household.
-In the course of recent data collections, the activities of the respondents detailed in their own words were recorded by the interviewer in a traditional paper-based diary.
-During the coding process, activities described in their own words were matched to numeric codes.
+In the course of recent the data collection, the activities of the respondents detailed in their own words were recorded independently online or with the help of an interviewer, by phone or in person.
+During the coding process, the detailed activity descriptions of the respondents in their own words were corresponded to numerical codes.

-In Hungary, the study of the time use of the population has been carried out since the beginning of the 1960s with a frequency of approximately ten years.
-In addition to time use data, data collections also provides information on other topics, such as: travel habits, household management, reading habits.
-The surveys are representative of the given population and the whole annual period, also of seasons, months and days of the week.
+In Hungary, the study of the time use of the population has been carried out since the beginning of the 1960s with a frequency of approximately ten or fifteen years.
+In addition to time use survey also provides information on other topics, such as: travel habits, reading habits.
+The surveys are representative of the given population and the whole annual period, months and days of the week.

 The time use diary contains all activities performed during the 24 hours of the day in chronological order.
 One of the important features of Hungarian time use survey is that it works with open time intervals (open-system diary).
-This means that respondents can enter the length of their activities as they wish, without having to classify them into fixed 5 or 10 minute time intervals (closed-system diary).
+This means that respondents can enter the length of their activities as they wish, without having to classify them into fixed 5; 10- or 15-minute time intervals (closed-system diary).

 The front page of the diary contains the specific data of the defined day.
 The data needed to interpret time use are collected in separate questionnaires.
 Thus, the data collection is supplemented with the data of the interviewed person related to education, employment and health status, as well as with the specific information of the household.
-The survey therefore consists of a household questionnaire, an individual questionnaire and a time use diary.
+The survey therefore consists of a household questionnaire, an individual questionnaire, a time use diary and from the questionnaire after the diary (containing control questions).

 One line in the diary correspond to an activity of the day.
 It includes in addition to the name of the activity the followings: